Fred Smithers Centre

 *Government post-secondary disability funding policy requires that psych-ed assessments are no older than 5 years.

-After ApplyingOnce you have completed these two steps you will be assigned a counsellor and contacted within two weeks.
+After ApplyingOnce you have completed these two steps you will be assigned a disability advisor and contacted within two weeks.
 Your application cannot be processed until both the application and the documentation form are received.

 Students should also keep a copy of their documentation for future reference.
 All information shared with the centre will remain confidential to the staff associated with the centre and will be stored securely for a period of seven years, after which the documentation will be shredded.

-It is the responsibility of the student to discuss any neccessary accommodations with a centre counsellor at the beginning of each academic semester as they pertain to each course.
-Students are responsible to request an accommodation letter from their counsellor for each instructor when accommodations are requested in their course.
+It is the responsibility of the student to discuss any neccessary accommodations with a disability advisor at the beginning of each academic semester as they pertain to each course.
+Students are responsible to request an accommodation letter from their disability advisor for each instructor when accommodations are requested in their course.